funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

     return X, Y
 ```

-The deep learning model architecture is kept simple using a Conv1D layer and an output layer with 64 units each emiiting a value between 0 and 1 using a sigmoid activation.
+The deep learning model architecture is kept simple using a `Conv1D` layer, a dense `ReLU` layer and an output layer with `64 units` each emitting a value between 0 and 1 using a `sigmoid` activation.
 Thus if the predicted value is <= 0.5, then we consider it as 0 else we consider it as 1.

 ```python
 class TSModel():